Nimrockdev/ideapp/README.md

 [Ideapp, Github Pages](https://nimrockdev.github.io/ideapp/ "Ideapp Products")  **NEW**

+Soon we will migrate the Heroku backend hosting service to another service

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).